A GLIMPSE INTO

 I am not a lesbian, though I did go to a college nicknamed "Wesbian" (see the occasionally funny box office flop PCU for more on this subject).
 One of the many valuable concepts I absorbed at Wesleyan concerned POTENTIAL.
-No, not the potential of an English degree to reel in a dream job... no no, it was a sublime idea first glimpsed on a flyer in the community center (or was it a graffito on the unisex bathroom wall? or perhaps yet another announcement from Public Safety found in my mailbox?): every woman is a potential lesbian.
+No, not the potential of an English degree to reel in a dream job; rather it was a sublime idea first glimpsed on a flyer in the community center (or was it a graffito on the unisex bathroom wall? or perhaps yet another announcement from Public Safety found in my mailbox?): every woman is a potential lesbian.
 Strange sisters everywhere.
 A few years later, I discovered the lovely lipsticked world of 50's and 60's paperback lesbians.
 I'd never seen so much potential.

-I mean no offense to the minority of authors who (according to the academics) treated the subject seriously and thoughtfully (Ann Bannon, Vin Packer, Patricia Highsmith).
+I mean no offense to the minority of authors who (according to the more academically inclined) treated the subject seriously and thoughtfully (Ann Bannon, Vin Packer, Patricia Highsmith).
 It's clear from the back cover blurbs alone that the lion's share of these paperbacks are soft porn with loads of thin plots and lots of heavy breathing, the kind of books rated "T" for "Trash" in Barbara Grier's The Lesbian In Literature.
 In fact, the first edition of Grier's book originally compiled by Gene Damon and Lee Stuart "contains over 1000 entries deliberately deleted from the second edition because they were paperback original novels authored by males for a male audience, with a 'T' rating throughout".

 With very few exceptions, the criteria for my collection are: two women on the cover, painted covers (as opposed to photo covers - there are hundreds), and nothing past 1969.
 There are some paperbacks on this site that very well may not contain a single lesbian in the text, but as long as the cover artwork SUGGESTS lesbians, they're in.

 I feel no need to assign some larger historical importance or deeper social relevance to these books.
 I can think of no other body of visual art so varied, humorous, outrageous, sexy.
-That this art was the by-product of an industry pandering to our seemingly insatiable appetite for trashiness makes it all the greater in my eyes.
+That this art was the by-product of an industry pandering to seemingly insatiable appetite for trashiness makes it all the greater in my eyes.